Old Scona Academic High School

-Old Scona Academic School, often referred to as Old Scona or OSA, is a high school located in the Old Strathcona district of Edmonton, Alberta.
+Old Scona Academic, often referred to as Old Scona or OSA, is a high school in the Old Strathcona district of Edmonton, Alberta.
 It is a small academic high school with a population of approximately 340 to 360 students.
 The school's stated purpose is to provide academically inclined students an opportunity to grow in an environment of intellectual stimulation, and is recognized as one of the top academic high schools in Canada.
 The school's motto is, "Ever to Excel".

 History

-The building housing Old Scona Academic was opened in 1908 as Strathcona Collegiate Institute.
+The building housing Old Scona Academic was opened in 1909 as Strathcona Collegiate Institute and was one of the first high schools in Alberta.
 Originally part of the City of Strathcona school system, Strathcona Collegiate Institute transferred to the Edmonton system when Strathcona amalgamated with Edmonton in 1912.
 University of Alberta classes were held on the upper floors from 1909 to 1911.
 In 1912, the name of the school was changed to Strathcona High School.
-Strathcona High School closed in 1958, following the opening of Strathcona Composite High School in 1955 and of Bonnie Doon High School in 1958.
+Strathcona High School closed in 1958, following the opening of Strathcona High School in 1955 and of Bonnie Doon High School in 1958.

-Following the closure of the high school the building was used as Strathcona Junior High School (Until the mid-1960s).
+Following the closure of the high school, the building was used as Strathcona Junior High School (Until the mid-1960s).
 It later saw use for continuing education, special education, and as an annex for MacEwan University when that institution was founded in 1971.
 In 1976, the Board of Trustees of Edmonton Public Schools opened Old Scona Academic High School, an academic alternative high school in the original Strathcona Collegiate Institute building.
 Since June 1980, Old Scona Academic has been an International Baccalaureate World School.

 COVID-19 pandemic

-Being a school of only ~360 students, Old Scona Academic had only 2 periods of distance learning during the worldwide pandemic of SARS-CoV-2 from 2019-2021, even with the highest attendance rate in the Edmonton Public Schools Board district (92%) for senior high schools, compared to a districtwide average of 72% attendance rates across all schools.
-There was no person-to-person transmission of the virus at OSA detected by Alberta Health Services.
+Old Scona Academic had two periods of distance learning during the worldwide pandemic of SARS-CoV-2 from 2019-2021, with the highest attendance rate in the Edmonton Public Schools Board district (92%) for senior high schools, compared to a districtwide average of 72% attendance rates across all schools.

 Reputation and results

-Old Scona Academic has been recognized as one of the best high schools in Canada; Maclean's Magazine named OSA as the top academic high school in Canada.
-In addition to its Maclean's ranking, OSA has consistently been ranked by the Fraser Institute as the best high school in Alberta.
+In 2005, Maclean's Magazine named OSA as the top academic high school in Canada.
+In addition to its Maclean's ranking, OSA is ranked by the Fraser Institute as the best high school in Alberta as of 2024.
 In 2011, it was featured as the top-ranked high school in the Edmonton Sun's High School Report Card.
-The school is consistently the top performing Edmonton High school in school marks and provincial diploma exams.

 Admission

-The 120 students who enter OSA each year are chosen on the basis of set criteria from an excess of applicants.
-Prospective students are evaluated using a standardized admission exam, in addition to grade 9 marks and a character assessment from a Junior High counselor or principal.
+The 135 students who enter OSA each year are chosen based on set criteria from an excess of applicants.
+Prospective students are evaluated using a standardized admission exam (45% of the application), in addition to an average of their Math 9, Social Studies 9, Science 9, and English Language Arts 9 grades (45% of the application), and a character assessment from a Junior High counsellor or principal (10% of the application).